The Best ETL Tools for Salesforce in 2026: A Decision Framework

 Definite

-- Built-in managed warehouse — powered by DuckDB's columnar engine, no Snowflake or BigQuery bill required
+- Built-in warehouse — powered by DuckDB's columnar engine.
+No Snowflake or BigQuery bill.

-- AI analyst (Fi) — ask "Which Salesforce deals closed fastest this quarter?" in plain English, get an instant answer, no SQL required
+- AI analyst (Fi) — ask "Which deals closed fastest this quarter?" in plain English, get an answer grounded in governed metrics.

 What about Salesforce Data Cloud?
-Data Cloud is powerful for Salesforce-native workflows.
-But if your analytics span Stripe, your product database, Google Ads, and CRM — you need a platform that unifies all of it, not one anchored to a single vendor's ecosystem.
+Powerful for Salesforce-native workflows, but if your analytics span Stripe, your product database, Google Ads, and CRM — you need a platform that unifies all of it.
 More on Data Cloud below.

 Best for: Startups and SMBs that need Salesforce data alongside everything else, don't have a data engineer, and want one platform instead of four.